sei-latam/WEAP_WebAppRepWB/README.md

 Includes all versions, commits, scripts, codes, and interfaces developed in Google Earth Engine.

-- Third folder (App_using_Google_Colab)

-A version (under development) is included in the Google Colab system with the functionality to import Keyhole Markup Language (KML) files and perform additional queries.

-- Fourth folder (Tests_and_queries)
+- Third folder (Tests_and_queries)

-The `WEAP_WebAppRepWB` application includes dynamic temporal and spatial queries and filters, allowing users to display graphs, maps, tables, download files, and much more.
+The `WEAP_WebAppRepWB` application includes dynamic temporal and spatial queries and filters, allowing users to display graphs, maps, tables, download files.
+Also, include the functionality to import Keyhole Markup Language (KML) files and perform additional queries.

 ### Datasets and packages